ahzs645/resume/rendercv_output/Ahmad_Jalil_CV.md

 ## Northern Analytical Laboratory Services, Research Assistant

-- Sept 2022 – present
 - Prince George, BC
-- Work both independently and in a team in a laboratory environment, performing tasks that involve collection and processing of samples using various instruments while maintaining and calibrating them
-- Revamped invoicing system to automate payment tracking processes, reducing customer inquiries and improving overall customer satisfaction
-- Streamlined and optimized laboratory workflow by implementing new methods and protocols, resulting in an increase in sample processing efficiency
-- Authored and disseminated scientific papers and reports, contributing to the lab's knowledge base

-## , Student Research Assistant

-- Nov 2020 – Sept 2022
-- Prince George, BC
-- Organize, review, and correct research data, creating illustrative graphs and charts for reports
-- Process data using statistical software including Excel, Prism, and Rstudio, to facilitate thorough data analysis
-- Apply graphic design skills (Photoshop, Illustrator, InDesign) to create various materials for the Northern Analytical Laboratory Services

 ## Relentless Pursuit Ventures, Health Technology Research Analyst (Intern)